manoranjith-d/billing_system/README.md

 - http://127.0.0.1:8000/api/v1/

 ## Demo
-- find the walkthrough on Demo.mp4 video
+- Find the Demo video and SS on /Demo

 ## Features